sebalp100/react-native-ai-videos/README.md

-This is a react native app
+This is a react native app made with Expo.